Learning Ukulele with Curt

 Teaser Videos from 2009

-Here is a series of videos I totally forgot I did a long time ago that goes over a few of the strums from my A Guide to Ukulele Strums book and we are going to really dive into in this new series of lessons and videos.
+Here is a series of videos I totally forgot I did a long time ago that goes over a few of the strums from my A Guide to Ukulele Strums book.

 The Sustained Strums